Skip to content

 Catalog protection

 It is not enough to encrypt the files.
-AppVault also encrypts the catalog — the list of file names, sizes, types, and dates.
+AppVault also encrypts the catalog — the list of file names, sizes, types, and dates — inside a Hive store opened with an AES-256 encryption key.
 An attacker with raw access to the device storage cannot see how many files exist, when they were added, or what kind they are.

 Transport